 Are you prepared to deal with the possibility of rejection letters or receiving bad reviews?

 Not everyone is going to like your book, and those who choose to find an agent or go the traditional publishing route will have to deal with rejection letters.
 However, you needn’t fear an occasional bad review.
-It means that you are real.
+It means you are real, because not everyone will like your book.

 Are you willing to accept editorial changes?